notdoods/FitnessAdvisor/README.md

   Don't make changes directly to master!! (changes to the readme are ok) Pull requests require at least one other person to approve a merge, but you can force a merge with admin privileges if really necessary.

+  ## Basic Use
+  1. Clone the repo to your local machine
+  2. Open the project file (FitnessAdvisor) in Android Studio
+  3. Choose an emulator device (either virtual or through USB debugging) and then run the application

   ## Android Studio tips
   - Before you run the project for the first time, make sure to clean and rebuild the project (Build > Clean Project; Build > Rebuild)
   - Some good resources for Android dev + Firebase: